Animal Cell: Parts and Structure with Functions

 - Helping in cell division

-- Forming the component of cilia and flagella that helps in cell movement
+- Forming an important component of cilia and flagella that helps in cell movement

-- Helping in the movement of organelles except for the nucleus throughout the cell
+- Helping in the movement of nutrients, organelles, and waste products throughout the cell (cytoplasmic streaming)

 9) Intermediate Filaments

-Cytoskeletal structural components having a diameter of 8-10 nm that are intermediate in size compared to microfilaments and microtubules.
+They are elongated fibrous proteins forming a coiled-coil structure.
+Intermediate filaments have a diameter of 8-10 nm that are intermediate in size compared to the other two cytoskeletal elements.
 Microtubules, together with microfilaments and intermediate filaments, complete the cytoskeleton of the cell.

 - Maintaining cell shape